Azarita

+Azarita (الأزاريطة) is a neighborhood in Alexandria, Egypt.
+Located within the Central District, it sits between El Gomrok, El Atareen, Shatby, and the Mediterranean coast.
+It is one of the oldest neighborhoods in the city and highly representative of Downtown Alexandria, featuring prominent examples of ancient Greek and Roman architecture.

 History

-The history of the establishment of the Azarita district dates back to the period of “Muhammad Ali Pasha,” the ruler of Egypt, who wanted to develop the city of Alexandria, so he established a health council there.
-However, after the spread of cholera, he thought about introducing the quarantine system in force in Europe so he combined The consuls of the countries and formed a committee, after which a decision was issued to establish the first health quarantine located next to the eastern port where ships of European and foreign communities dock.
+The establishment of Azarita dates back to the reign of Muhammad Ali Pasha.
+As part of his efforts to modernise Alexandria, he established a health council in the city.
+However, following the spread of cholera, he thought about introducing a European-style quarantine system and convened foreign consuls to form a committee.
+This led to the decision establish Egypt's first maritime quarantine station, located next to the eastern port where European and other foreign vessels docked.

-It was called “Lazarette” in reference to the first health quarry built in France on the island of Sainte-Marie-de-Nazaré, where people from the East used to come and established this Quarantine as a form of health care.
+The station was named “Lazarette” in reference to the first quarantine station built in France in Sainte-Marie-de-Ré on the island of Île de Ré.

 This place (the quarantine place) is currently occupied by the main university hospital (the Amiri Hospital).

 The word "Lazarette" is of Latin origin and means "Ladre", meaning the leper.
 The western countries used to exaggerate the quarantine on lepers, so they would put them in quarantine for their entire lives.
 From that word, the word "Azarita" was derived.